 Your diet must have all the nutrients your changing body needs and cater to your growing baby’s needs.
 Before we explore healthy pregnancy meals, let’s look at your baby’s development at 28 weeks and what body changes you should expect from now.

 Your Baby’s Development At 28 Weeks

 The baby can suck his or her thumb and make facial expressions, including a frown when unhappy about something.
-To improve the synapses of your baby’s brain, try reading aloud to him or her every day (15).
+To stimulate the synapses of your baby’s brain, try reading aloud to him or her every day (15).